ShaneByrne0963/python-poker/README.md

 ![The user is requested to enter their hand](assets/images/readme/features/hand-input.jpg)

 - Up to 3 wild cards, which are special cards that can take form of any rank or suit, can be included and specified by the user
+- Wild cards are commonly used in poker games, and can be tricky for new players to decide what type of card is best used in place of them, so they were included to inform the user the best hand they can make with them

 ![The user is requested to enter wild cards](assets/images/readme/features/wild-cards.jpg)